kyma-project/kyma/docs/asset-store/08-02-gateway-azure-mode-set-up.md

 ## Steps

 You can set Minio to the Azure Blob Storage Gateway mode both during and after Kyma installation.
-In both cases, you need to create and configure a Azure storage account, apply a Secret and Config Map with an override onto a cluster or Minikube, and trigger the Kyma installation process.
+In both cases, you need to create and configure an Azure storage account, apply a Secret and ConfigMap with an override onto a cluster or Minikube, and trigger the Kyma installation process.

 >**CAUTION:** Buckets created in Minio without using Bucket CRs are not recreated or migrated while switching to the Minio Gateway mode.

-### Setup a Azure Blob Storage resources
+### Setup Azure Blob Storage resources

-Create a Azure resource group and storage account.
+Create an Azure resource group and a storage account.
 Follow these steps:

 1. Run the `export {VARIABLE}={value}` command to set up the following environment variables, where:

     - **AZ_ACCOUNT_NAME** is the name of the storage account.
     - **AZ_RESOURCE_GROUP** is the name of the resource group.
     - **AZ_RESOURCE_GROUP_LOCATION** is the location of the resource group.
-    - **AZ_SUBSCRIPTION** is the id of the Azure subscription.
+    - **AZ_SUBSCRIPTION** is the ID of the Azure subscription.

     Example:
     ```